erivera3/configure-ad/README.md

 - Found that logs contain a lot of information and require filtering
 - Learned that identifying useful events takes practice

+This process reinforced the importance of methodical troubleshooting and validating configurations step-by-step rather than assuming system behavior.
 ---

 ## 🧠 Design Decisions